parallel-protocol/tokenomics/docs/AuditDetails.md

 significantly impact the protocol revenue.
 We will then send the fees to the DAO treasury that will proceed with OTC swaps.

+### Initialize address variable in constructor

+During contract deploiement we took the choice to not check that address is not zero in constructor.
+We prefer to check that off-chain to avoid additional gas cost.

 ## Tests

 The contracts are tested using the Hardhat framework with additional testing utilities.